edge-cloud/www.edge-cloud.net/_drafts/drawing-monitor-for-network-diagrams.md

 toc: true
 ---

-As a Senior Solutions Architect Specialist for Networking at [AWS](https://aws.amazon.com/), I spent a lot of time in online meetings with customers helping them design networks or understand AWS networking better.
+As a Senior Solutions Architect Specialist for Networking at [AWS](https://aws.amazon.com/), I spent a lot of time in online meetings with customers, helping them design networks or understand AWS networking better.
 Part of these meetings usually involves whiteboarding network diagrams.
-While visualizing ideas of concepts is something very common and straight forward on a physical whiteboard, it is not trivial in an online meeting.
+While visualizing ideas or concepts is something very common and straight forward on a physical whiteboard, it is not trivial in an online meeting.

 As I often get asked about my setup during or after calls, I want to shed some light on what I'm using and what's working for me.